This French onion soup recipe is a bistro-worthy classic.

 • For white wine choose a chardonnay, Pinot Gris, or Sauvignon Blanc.
 You can leave the wine out but it is recommended for the best flavor.

-• Leftover chunks of dry bread will work well as the bread in this recipe too.
+• Leftover chunks of dry bread will work well as the bread in this recipe.

 • Place the bowls on a baking sheet, this makes them easier to transfer in and out of the oven.

 • French onion soup freezes beautifully.
-Cook and cool the onions and broth and then place in freezer bags.
-Thaw in a pot on the stove until hot and then top with bread and cheese and broil.
+Cook and cool onions and broth and place in freezer bags.
+Thaw in a pot on the stove until hot and top with bread and cheese.
+Broil until cheese is golden and bubbly.

 Nutrition Information